-Pensions might seem complicated but the basic idea is a simple one.
-It’s worth understanding their benefits, because your State Pension – while providing a foundation – may not be enough to live on.
-You need to save more.
+Pensions might seem complicated, but the basic idea is a simple one.
+It’s worth understanding the benefits of saving into a pension scheme, because your State Pension – while providing a foundation – may not be enough to live on.

 The importance of retirement savings

 Did you know?

 The maximum State Pension is a lot less than the amount most people say they hope to retire on – for 2021/22 it’s £179.60 a week, or £9,339.20 a year.